 Gerard Ecker, Founder & CEO of Ocean & Co.

-Managing inventory is a major component of the ecommerce fulfillment process.
+Managing inventory is a major component of the ecommerce fulfilment process.

-If you are currently handing fulfillment in-house but offer different products in variations, it might be time to partner with ShipBob.
+If you are currently handing fulfilment in-house but offer different products in variations, it might be time to partner with ShipBob.

 It’s simple to add products to the ShipBob dashboard automatically or manually.
 If you have the same SKU imported from different stores, you can easily merge them to prevent duplicate products/inventory.